Authentic Train Travel Canada

 The train conveys Economy Class as well as Touring Class during the peak summer period.
 Food is available from the small galley/bar in the dome car for Economy Class passengers.
 Touring Class passengers are treated to hot meals and staff offer commentary throughout the journey.

-The train offers connections at Prince Rupert between the BC Ferries service to Port Hardy, the Alaska Marine Highway service to points in southeast Alaska.
+The train offers connections at Prince Rupert between the BC Ferries service to Port Hardy, and the Alaska Marine Highway service to points in southeast Alaska.
 At Jasper, the train connects to the Via Rail Canadian to Vancouver and Toronto.

 Train Travel from Winnipeg to Churchill

 The best train travel trips take you to places without roads or cars.
 The Winnipeg-Churchill train is one of them, operated by Via Rail.
-The train completes the 1,700-kilometre journey to the vast Subarctic region of Northern Manitoba, in two days.
+The train completes the 1,700-kilometre journey to the vast subarctic region of Northern Manitoba, in two days.
 Formerly known as the Hudson Bay and prior to that Northern Spirits, it operates bi-weekly as a passenger train.

 The train runs through Manitoba and Saskatchewan and travels on the Canadian National Railway line north to The Pas.
 From The Pas, it transfers to the Hudson Bay Railway.
 It passes through Thompson and Gillam on its way to the Port of Churchill on Hudson Bay.